XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ## Background

-Because of network improvements and the impact of COVID-19, live streaming has become the hottest technology on the Internet, again.
+With faster networks and the push from COVID-era remote life, live streaming has become popular again.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0obi03jucj20yv0u0dkg.jpg)

-Fortunately, I have been participating in building a live streaming platform.
-In other words, I also have some experience in this domain.
-Today I am going to talk about the "Interactive Service" of live streaming, my most familiar part of the platform.
+I’ve been involved in building a live streaming platform, and the part I’ve spent the most time on is the “Interactive Service”.
+This series is a write-up of how I think about that component.

-At first, I have to define the "Interactive Service".
-Commonly, people always split the live streaming platform into two parts: "Video Streaming" and "Interactive Service".
+First, let’s define what “Interactive Service” means.
+A useful mental model is to split a live streaming platform into two subsystems: “Video Streaming” and “Interactive Service”.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oblby6l5j20z60u0tbv.jpg)

-"Video Streaming" means the audio and video that people can instantly watch and hear.
-"Video Streaming" is the foundation of live streaming, we can't see anything and hear any word from the anchor without it, the live streaming totally becomes a boring group chat.
+“Video Streaming” is the audio/video pipeline that viewers watch and listen to in (near) real time.
+It’s the foundation of live streaming—without it, there’s nothing to watch, and the room degenerates into a plain group chat.

-"Interactive Service" means all the other parts without "Video Streaming".
-Almost everything you can join to the live streaming is the result of "Interactive Service".
-For example, comments, gifts, e-commerce notifications, etc. "Interactive Service" gives live streaming a soul so that live streaming is never a monologue of the anchor, it's a party between the anchor and all audiences.
+“Interactive Service” is everything else: comments, gifts, e-commerce notifications, moderation actions, presence, and so on.
+It turns a stream from a one-way broadcast into a shared room where the host and audience can interact.

 ## Interactive Service

-In my opinion, "Interactive Service" is a full-feature eco-system.
+I think of an “Interactive Service” as a full-featured ecosystem.

-Anchors and audiences can generate signals to it, and it would deliver the signals to the other people in the live room.
-For example, the audience foo can comment on a signal "You look good" to the "Interactive Service", and "Interactive Service" will broadcast this signal to the other people after a while.
+Both hosts and viewers generate signals (events/messages) to it, and it delivers those signals to other participants in the room.
+For example, a viewer `foo` can send a comment like “You look good”, and the interactive service will broadcast that comment to everyone else shortly after.

-On the other hand, "Interactive Service" can also generate events on its own.
-For example, "Interactive Service" will broadcast the exact number of users online of every live room periodically, so that people can see how many people do the live room has now.
+The interactive service can also generate events on its own.
+For example, it might periodically broadcast the current online user count so everyone can see how many viewers are in the room.

-How to build an "Interactive Service" that delivers these signals safely, quickly, and cost-effectively is the core topic of this article.
+The core topic of this article is how to build an interactive service that delivers signals safely, quickly, and cost-effectively:

 - Safe
-  - "Interactive Service" should check the authority of the request/connection
+  - The interactive service should authenticate and authorize requests/connections.
-  - Client should not receive any signal not belonging to them
+  - Clients should not receive any signals they are not allowed to see.
 - Quick
-  - "Interactive Service" should deliver any signal in a certain and short duration no matter how many people are watching this live streaming
+  - The interactive service should deliver signals within a bounded, low latency—regardless of room size.
 - Economic
-  - "Interactive Service" should have the ability to serve a big live room that has a huge number of audiences
+  - The interactive service should support very large rooms with huge audiences.
-  - "Interactive Service" should use fewer resources, less CPU, RAM, disk, networking bandwidth, etc.
+  - It should use resources efficiently: CPU, memory, disk, and network bandwidth.

 ## Signal Types

-Before we discuss the different modelings of "Interactive Service", we should talk about 3 types of signals that should be implemented in different ways.
+Before we discuss different ways to model an interactive service, it helps to classify the signals you need to deliver.
+In my experience, there are three types, and each tends to want a different implementation.

 ### State Sync Signal

-Clients should initialize some state just after entering the live room.
-When the states have been changed, clients should be noticed and do something about these changes.
+Right after entering a room, clients need an initial snapshot of state (room metadata, configuration, pinned content, and so on).
+When that state changes, clients should be notified and update their local view.

-A common implementation is using "Total and Partial Version" to describe state changes of the business state updating of live streaming.
+A common implementation uses a “total + partial versions” scheme to describe business state changes.

-In this implementation, servers and clients should store the total version and partial versions.
-Clients should fetch the total version by interval and then fetch the outdated partial versions if the fetched total version is different from the local total version.
+In this scheme, both servers and clients track a total version plus multiple partial versions.
+Clients poll the total version periodically; if it differs from the local total version, the client fetches only the partial versions it is missing.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc8bkeruj21d90u078y.jpg)